sidpalas/BSAI/README.md

 # Battleship AI (BSAI)

-Rapidly developed a text based battleship game engine and reinforcement learning based AI to play it.
+Rapidly developed text based battleship game engine and a couple of AIs to play it.

 ## Getting Started